openid/connect/openid-4-vc-security-and-trust-1_0.md

 Verifiable Presentation (VP):
 :  A Holder-signed Credential whose authenticity can be cryptographically verified to provide Cryptographic Holder Binding.
 Can be of any format used in the Issuer-Holder-Verifier Model, including, but not limited to those defined in [@VC_DATA], [@ISO.18013-5] (mdoc) and [@Hyperledger.Indy] (AnonCreds).

-W3C Verifiable Presentation:
-:  A Verifiable Presentations compliant to the [@VC_DATA] specification.

 Credential Issuer:
 :  An entity that issues Verifiable Credentials.
 Also called Issuer.